praveenr78/word-counter-app/README.md

  best performance.

  ```
- Note : Java 8 features,  Streams & Optional degrades the performance with high volumes of word added.
+ Note : Java 8 features,  Streams & Optional degrades the performance with high volumes of words added.
  Also regex degrades performance though it is precompiled.
 Hence not used in here.
 ```